qri-io/website/content/docs/starlark/starlib.md

 ### `Polygon`
 an ordered list of closed lines (rings) that define a shape. lists of coordinates that wind clockwise are filled regions and  anti-clockwise represent holes.** **
 # html
-html defines a jquery-like html selection & iteration functions for HTML documents
+html defines jquery-like html selection & iteration functions for HTML documents
 ## Functions

 #### `html.html(markup) selection`
-parse an html document returing a selection at the root of the document
+parse an html document returning a selection at the root of the document

 **parameters:**